ShereenAbady/shereen-python-portfolio/README.txt

 Use GET for retrieving teachers and POST for adding new ones.

 - Frontend Integration:
+Frontend Integration:
-The API can be accessed via a simple HTML form using JavaScript for sending requests and get teachers or adding a teacher.
+The API can be accessed via a simple HTML form using JavaScript for sending requests to get teachers or add a teacher. (in Arabic form)

+A React.js frontend can also be used for better user experience and data handling. (in English form)

+React uses Axios to fetch data from the Flask API and display the list of teachers .

+Ensure Node.js is installed, then install dependencies using:

+npm install
+Run the React app using:
+npm start